 Here is a number that puts things in perspective: treating type 2 diabetes costs an average of €9,600 per patient per year in Spain (Crespo et al., Diabetes Care, 2013, PMID: 23468086).
 Preventing it through diet and exercise changes costs a fraction of that — and cuts the risk of developing diabetes by 58% (Knowler et al., NEJM, 2002, PMID: 11832527).

-The three levels of prevention
+The four levels of prevention

 Primary prevention: keeping disease from happening